Flooded

 Dora the Hitler?

-February 4, 2009 at 4:39 am | In Uncategorized | Leave a CommentTags: Dora the Explorer, Hitler, mustache, Nazi
+February 4, 2009 at 4:39 am | Posted in Uncategorized | Leave a commentTags: Dora the Explorer, Hitler, mustache, Nazi

 I’m not sure what exactly the little black squiggly line was supposed to be in Hali’s mind, but I know what it looked like to me… I just could seem to help myself from doing the Nazi salute to the coloring book and cackling like crazy.
 Poor Hali.
 She chose to leave the room rather than put up with my odd sense of humor.